ckxng/enjinbenefits/README.md

 Enjin does not yet support 1.7.10, but they do provide an API.
 This is a very simple mod that will allow me to use Enjin points on my 1.7.10 Forge server.

+# Status

+This software is ABANDONED.

+Interest in this mod tapered off, but the code still serves as a working example of how to leverage the Engin API from inside a Minecraft mod.

 # For Developers

 - Clone this repository into enjinbenefits/